iceman-sudo24/VA-WEEKLY-LABWORK/VA-W7-Hydra.md

 **Technical Breakdown:**
 - `ssh`: Directs Hydra to use the Secure Shell protocol (Port 22).
 - `-t 4`: Limits parallel connections to 4.
 SSH servers often have "MaxStartups" settings that will block you if you try too many connections at once.
-- `-V`: Verbose mode—shows every login attempt.
+- `-v`: Verbose mode—shows every login attempt.

 We are knocking on the machine's "back door" (SSH) very quickly with a list of keys.
 We limit the speed so the machine doesn't get overwhelmed and stop talking to us.